wmitchell-cambria/react-wood-duck/README.md

 	@import {component-name} from 'react-wood-duck'

-You can also import the styles from `react-wood-duck` from `dist/styles` folder where you have compiled styles in both SCSS and CSS format.
+You can also import the corresponding styles from `react-wood-duck` from `dist/styles` folder where you have compiled styles in both SCSS and CSS format.

 ## Development
 #### (src, dist)